 The garden is known as a pleasure garden for the Bishop who would bring his guests here to admire the ornate patterns of the beautiful baroque gardens.
 The gardens were built with complete symmetry and if you can catch a peek from above on the top of the colonnade you will easily see the patterns and symmetry for yourself.

 Some of the garden’s highlights include their collection of exotic trees, the Classicist semi-circle colonnade, and the elegant rotunda situated as the centerpiece for the gardens.

 Zlin is also home to Thomas Bata, founder of Europe’s most famous footwear brand.

-The youngest of Czech Republic UNESCO sites is Villa Tugendhat in Brno.
-The villa represents the movement of modern architecture to make its way to Europe in the 1920s.
+The youngest of Czech Republic UNESCO sites is Villa Tugendhat.
+While there are a lot of cool things to do in Brno, this by far tops the list.
+It represents the movement of modern architecture to make its way to Europe in the 1920s.

 The three-story villa was designed off more of a minimalist principle, which is opposite of all the local Baroque, Renaissance, and Gothic details found in many buildings and monuments throughout the country and Central Europe.